Tamanu Oil: Uses, Benefits, and Blends

 For lotions, ointments and balms, you can ramp up the volume to around 10% of the mix.

-As an aside, although tamanu isn’t traditionally a beauty product, just a smidge added to body butters brings a light richness to the product.
+As an aside, although Tamanu isn’t traditionally a beauty product, just a smidge added to body butter brings a light richness to the product.

 Tamanu Oil Benefits for Soap Makers

-Interestingly, when nuts are deposited into the ocean, tamanu oil saponifies naturally on the waves, and actually, the oil has an almost soapy feel.
-It lends itself well to cold process soaps, is emollient, and makes lovely softening and moisturizing bars which lather well.
-There are clear advantages for natural soaps for sensitive or broken skins.
+Interestingly, when nuts are deposited into the ocean, Tamanu Oil saponifies naturally on the waves, and actually, the oil has an almost soapy feel.
+It lends itself well to cold process soaps, is emollient, and makes lovely softening and moisturizing bars that lather well.
+There are clear advantages to natural soaps for sensitive or broken skin.

 Tamanu Oil Blends: DIY Recipes